-In a May 2019 decision, U.S. District Judge Paul W. Grimm vacated FDA’s 2017 Guidance that indefinitely allowed e-cigarettes on the market without FDA pre-approval.
-In a win for the plaintiff public health groups, the court concluded that the terms of the Guidance exceeded FDA’s authority under the Tobacco Control Act, and that the Guidance was akin to a rule and therefore must be promulgated through administrative notice and comment procedures.
-After subsequent input from parties on the application and review timeline, the judge ordered a deadline of May 12, 2020 for manufacturers to submit Pre-market Tobacco Product Applications to FDA.
-(In separate litigation, cigar manufacturers challenge the applicability of the new court-ordered timeline to submissions for marketing orders sought through Substantial Equivalence review, a likely pathway to market for many cigars.)
+In a May 2019 decision, U.S. District Judge Paul W. Grimm vacated FDA’s 2017 guidance that indefinitely allowed e-cigarettes, cigars, and pipe tobacco to remain on the market without FDA pre-approval.
+In a win for the plaintiff public health groups, the court concluded that the terms of the guidance exceeded FDA’s authority under the Tobacco Control Act, and that the guidance was akin to a rule and therefore must be promulgated through administrative notice and comment procedures.
+With input from parties, the judge ordered a May 12, 2020 deadline for manufacturer applications seeking FDA pre-market review of a product that was being sold in the U.S. as of August 8, 2016.
+(In separate litigation combined with this case upon appeal, cigar manufacturers challenge the applicability of this court-ordered timeline to manufacturer submissions seeking FDA “Substantial Equivalence” review, an alternate pathway to an FDA marketing order.)

-The decision results from the March 2018 lawsuit brought by six public health groups and four individual doctors challenging the FDA’s decision to indefinitely delay regulation of e-cigarettes, despite having deemed these tobacco products subject to FDA regulatory authority.
+The lower court decision results from the March 2018 lawsuit brought by six public health groups and four individual doctors challenging the FDA’s decision to indefinitely delay regulation of e-cigarettes, despite having deemed these tobacco products subject to FDA regulatory authority.
 To legally market a new tobacco product in the United States, a manufacturer must receive a written marketing order from FDA.
 Upon deeming e-cigarettes tobacco products in 2016, FDA set a 2018 deadline for manufacturers to submit applications for a marketing order, meanwhile allowing existing brands to remain available on the market.
 However, via 2017 Guidance, the agency extended this application deadline to August 8, 2022—essentially providing a “five-year compliance safe-harbor,” as characterized by Judge Grimm.
 Further, FDA did not set a deadline for the agency to complete review of applications, thus indefinitely extending the period of “safe-harbor” during which unevaluated tobacco products are marketed and used.

 Through their lawsuit, health groups argued that the FDA’s 2017 Guidance extending the compliance deadline violates the Administrative Procedure Act (APA) in three ways: It exceeded the agency’s authority under the Tobacco Control Act; its issuance failed to comply with notice and comment rule-making requirements; and it is “arbitrary and capricious” because the agency did not offer sufficient rationale for reversing its course on its initial timeline for requiring e-cigarette manufacturers to submit applications to market new tobacco products.